 If you're an executive at a large organization or previously served in such a position, you likely have experience working in large groups or teams.
 When working in a group to accomplish a goal, have you ever thought about your decision-making style and how it impacts others?

 Getting a better understanding of your decision-making style and its impact on others is a quality of a good leader.
 This subject was discussed in a recent Executive Office Hours session inside Work It DAILY.
 Executive Office Hours is available exclusively for Work It DAILY's executive-level subscription members.

 There are four basic decision-making styles that people fall under in a team setting:

-West - This person likes to pay attention to detail and is always interested in knowing the who, what, when, where and why before acting.
+- West - This person likes to pay attention to details and is always interested in knowing the who, what, when, where, and why before acting.

 Why It's Important To Know Your Decision-Making Style

 If you want to be a good leader, it's important to understand your decision-making style.
 When leading a large team of people, you'll quickly find out that everyone views teamwork differently.
-By understanding how everyone makes decisions, you're able to set a direction for the team in a way where everyone feels included and potentially avoid clashes among group members.
+By understanding how everyone makes decisions, you're able to set a direction for the team in which everyone feels included—and potentially avoid clashes among group members.

 Understanding the four decision-making styles also allows you to take a step back and look at the bigger picture.
 You can evaluate the strengths and limitations of your style, while better communicating your style with colleagues.
 You also get a better understanding of the strengths and weaknesses of your colleagues' decision-making styles.